 To register you’ll need your:

-- EORI number to trade with the EU
+- EORI number that starts with GB

 - VAT registration number (if you have one)